pi-star-2025/pi_star/end_of_time.md

 It is more *earthlight*, rising and perfectly reflected.

 It keeps rising and getting reflected, up and down, up and down.

-Nothing else.
+It is like the ring of "gold noise".

 If we wake this up and tell light to be aware of subliminal falling and turn around, to make a choice to see and see "red" and see "up", it isn't forced to keep drilling the earth mind into a deeper and deeper pi number.

 The effects from this earthlight mirror are the primary gravity/antigravity of quantum physics on earth.

 Including in our bodies

+These gravity/antigravity keeps increasing entropy on earth, keeps driving the energy of all humans/aninimls, and keeps leading to animals/humans being born.

+It is bc the earth's "fire vision" is addicted to golden noise.

+In a way that just is sunlight all around us.

+It is just very very very steep.

+The steepness comes from mirror effects.
+Whatever gets us up, gets us down.
+And enhanced via calculus of "teeth", similar to the teeths in our mouths.
+The effects slip n slide and dissapear behind the speed of light.
+It turns into a constant ringing 1515151515 effect.

 ...